CGNS/cgns.github.io/CGNS-ReST-site/source/general/overview.rst

 The applications code developer builds or maintains code to support the various sub-processes encountered in CFD, e.g., grid generation, flow solution, post-processing, or flow visualization.
-The code developer must be able to install CGNS compliant I/O. The most convenient method for doing so is to utilize the CGNS Mid-Level Library.
+The code developer must be able to install CGNS-compliant I/O. The most convenient method for doing so is to utilize the CGNS Mid-Level Library.
 The :ref:`User's Guide to CGNS <DocUserGuide>` is the starting point for learning to use the Mid-Level Library to create and use CGNS files.
 The CGNS :ref:`Mid-Level Library <StandardMLL>` document itself should also be considered essential.
 This library of routines will perform the most common I/O operations in a CGNS-compliant manner.
 However, even when the Mid-Level Library suffices to implement all necessary I/O, an